Questions about the MAS Programme

 Actuarial Science is an interdisciplinary field involving a combination of skills from mathematics, statistics, econonomics, finance, etc. To qualify as a full-fledged actuary is very demanding, and involves passing a series of professional examinations as well as several years of working experience.
 To our knowledge, no degree program in any university automatically qualifies its graduates as actuaries.

 A good undergraduate program in Mathematical Sciences can be an excellent preparation for becoming an actuary, and may even enable the student to obtain exemptions from some stages of the professional examinations.
-Students in the Double Major programme in Mathematical Sciences and Economics will be particularly advantaged, because of their extra exposure to economics and finance topics.
+Students in the Mathematical Sciences and Economics (Double Major) programme are particularly advantaged, because of their extra exposure to economics and finance topics.

 To take an example, at a popular Actuarial Science programme at the London School of Economics, abour 3/4 of the BSc in Actuarial Science programme overlaps with our Track in Statistics, while most of the remaining ones are covered by the economics portions of the Double Major in Mathematical Sciences and Economics programme.